Alameda Little League Fall Ball: Frequently Asked Questions

 Q: When will I know which team my player will be on?

-A: Teams will be formed in the first week of August.
+A: Teams will be formed by the first week of August.
 Players will be notified of their team placement shortly thereafter.

 Q: Will team uniforms and equipment be provided?